shader-slang/slang-binaries/README.md

 # slang-binaries
-Binary dependencies for building Slang.
+Binary dependencies for the Slang compiler.